MicrosoftDocs/azure-dev-docs/java/migrate-weblogic-to-virtual-machines.md

 ### Provision the offer

-Onc. you've selected which offer to start with, follow the instructions in [documentation for the offers](https://wls-eng.github.io/arm-oraclelinux-wls/) to provision that offer.
+After you've selected which offer to start with, follow the instructions in [documentation for the offers](https://wls-eng.github.io/arm-oraclelinux-wls/) to provision that offer.
 Make sure to choose the domain name that matches your existing domain name.
 You can even match the domain password with your existing domain password.

 ### Migrate the domains

-Once the offer has been provisioned, you can examine the domain config and follow [this guidance](https://support.oracle.com/knowledge/Middleware/2336356_1.html) for details on how to migrate the domains.
+After you've provisioned the offer, you can examine the domain configuration and follow [this guidance](https://support.oracle.com/knowledge/Middleware/2336356_1.html) for details on how to migrate the domains.

 ### Connect the databases

-Once the domains have been migrated, you can connect the databases by following the instructions [in the offer documentation](https://wls-eng.github.io/arm-oraclelinux-wls/#connecting-a-database-to-a-cluster).
+After youve' migrated the domains, you can connect the databases by following the instructions [in the offer documentation](https://wls-eng.github.io/arm-oraclelinux-wls/#connecting-a-database-to-a-cluster).
 These instructions will help you account for any database secrets and access strings involved.

 ### Account for KeyStores